supraaxdd/cyclonic/README.md

 ## Installation

 ### Prerequisites
-Ensure that you have Python installed
+Ensure that you have Anaconda installed

 ### Installation Steps
 Clone the master branch of this repository and go into the directory: